Cultivating the Future Leaders of Sustainable Infrastructure

 July 3, 2025

 Veregy is committed to supporting Science, Technology, Engineering, and Mathematics (STEM) education by nurturing the future workforce through real-world programs that improve career outcomes and further sustainability education.
+A growing body of evidence shows that career-connected learning (including internships and other work-based learning) can improve student attendance, engagement, and academic achievement by helping students connect what they learn in school to real-world goals1.
 Designed to empower high school students, Veregy is proud to provide an innovative internship that provides students with a hands-on vocational learning experience.
 This program offers a unique chance for students to collaborate with Veregy’s seasoned project managers on cutting-edge infrastructure improvement projects within their school districts.

-Our internship initiative creates a dynamic learning environment where students can acquire practical skills, gain industry insights, and immerse themselves in a variety of career paths.
+Our internship initiative creates a dynamic learning environment where students can acquire practical skills, gain industry insights, and explore a variety of career paths.
 By engaging students in the intricacies of sustainable energy solutions, we aim to bridge the gap between classroom learning and career experience.
-All in an effort to expand career options for students and nurture the next generation of talented professionals.
+The OECD notes that work-based learning can build technical skills while also strengthening key “soft skills” such as teamwork and communication, which are essential for long-term career readiness 2 .

 Discover how Veregy has had past internship success with River Bend School District in Fulton, Illinois.